Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 9.4% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 9.0% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 1,301,929 2010: 1,305,906 2011: 1,319,592 2012: 1,336,776 2013: 1,355,320 2014: 1,375,831 2015: 1,387,323 2016: 1,402,089 2017: 1,412,621 2018: 1,421,917 2019: 1,423,851 2010 base 2019